 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains pollock meal, salmon oil (preserved with mixed tocopherols) and dried eggs which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains pollock meal, salmon oil and dried eggs which may be problematic for cats who suffer from seafood or eggs food allergies.

 Using the calculations provided by the AAFCO, Solid Gold Nature's Harmony With Chicken has approximately 380 calories per 100g (107 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.